unagisoftware/ruber/README.md

 gem install UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG
 ```
 ## Cache

-Ruber uses the `Ruber::Cache` class to store the access token.
-The cache is a simple in-memory cache that is cleared when the access token expires.

-You can configure your own cache implementation by setting the `Ruber.cache` attribute.
+Ruber uses a caching solution to improve efficiency (e.g., for caching tokens).
+By default, it uses a simple in-memory cache, but you can change the cache method by setting the `Ruber.cache` attribute

 ```ruby
 Ruber.cache = Redis.new